mikeshardmind/SinbadCogs/.github/CONTRIBUTING.md

 Hey, thanks for taking an interest in this.

-If you'd like to make a pull request, please keep the following in mind before doing so
+If you'd like to make a pull request or contribute issue wise please keep the following in mind before doing so

-1. Implementing new features should be inquired about before doing.
+1. No new features, fixes only.
+This repo is in maintenence mode.

 2. The python source files within conform with [black](https://github.com/ambv/black).
   A makefile (and .bat) are provided for conviniece.